 The glorious gold of the open-work sculpture became part of the total church renovation project (including the building structure, stained glass and cross) begun in spring 2008.
 The art was dismantled and removed for restoration.
 Pieces of the gold clad wires were also in the display.

 “Trinity” will be remounted again for the upcoming re-dedication of the Abbey Church of St. Gregory the Great in 2009.
 (R.S)

 Summer 2007 – Vases, Roman Glass, Coins

 The late spring, early summer, 2007 exhibit in the library was a display of the most recent donations from Mr. Peter Ferry ’75 and his wife Lily.
-Their former donations of ancient Greek vases can be seen in the special library cabinet in the “Library Newsletter” section, Winter 2005-2006.These new additions include Roman glass, ancient coins and additional ancient Greek vases.
+Their former donations of ancient Greek vases can be seen in the special library cabinet in the “Library Newsletter” sections, Winter 2005-2006 and 208 .These new additions include Roman glass, ancient coins and additional ancient Greek vases.